llsoftsec/llsoftsecbook/book.md

 [v8 blog post](https://v8.dev/blog/spectre) or this
 [Firefox documentation of the performance.now() method](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now)\index{Spectre}.

-Note that this is not always a perfect mitigation - there are often surprising ways that an attacker can get a fine-grained enough timer or use statistical methods to be able to detect the difference between a cache hit or miss.
-One extreme example is NetSpectre\index{NetSpectre} [@Schwarz2019] where the difference between cache hit and cache miss is measured over a network, by statistically analyzing delays on network packet responses.
+Note that this is not a perfect mitigation - there are often surprising ways that an attacker can get a fine-grained enough timer or use statistical methods to be able to detect the difference between a cache hit or miss.
+One extreme example is the NetSpectre\index{NetSpectre} attack [@Schwarz2019] where the difference between cache hit and cache miss is measured over a network, by statistically analyzing delays on network packet responses.
 Furthermore, [@Schwarz2017] demonstrates how to construct high-resolution timers in various